 Valentine’s Day Facts

 - On Valentine’s Day around 100 Million+ roses are sold and delivered.

 - In Victorian times, signing a Valentine’s Day card was considered bad luck for the person.

 - Do you know about 3% of pet owners give gifts to their pets on Valentine’s Day?

 - There are over 1 billion Valentine’s Day cards that are exchanged on Valentine Day.

 - If you are single and can’t celebrate Valentine’s Day, you can celebrate Single Awareness Day on 15th February, which is a day dedicated to singles.

 - In the Middle Ages, young fellows and ladies drew names from a bowl to see who might be their Valentine.
-They would wear this name stuck onto their sleeves for a whole week for everyone to see.
-This was the beginning of the articulation “to wear your heart on your sleeve.”
+They would wear this name stuck on their sleeves for a whole week for everyone to see.
+This was the beginning of the articulation of “to wear your heart on your sleeve.”